EntrustCorporation/draft-pq-external-pubkeys/draft-ounsworth-pq-external-pubkeys.md

 ## Making contributions

-Additional contributions to this draft are weclome.
+Additional contributions to this draft are welcome.
 Please see the working copy of this draft at, as well as open issues at:

 https://github.com/EntrustCorporation/draft-ounsworth-pq-external-keys